leaeffertz/PLUS_softwaredev_cloudsort/README.md

 This python group project aims to sort, classify and remove cloud-contaminated pixels from satellite imagery (sentinel imagery) within a defined Area of Interest (AOI), using Google Earth Engine (GEE) and python (geemap).
 Cloud masking on GEE involves the identification and removal of cloud-contaminated pixels from satellite imagery.
 Sentinel-2, equipped with the MultiSpectral Instrument (MSI), captures high-resolution multispectral data.
 However, cloud cover can hinder the interpretation of Earth’s surface features.
 Removing cloud contaminated pixels using python technique (GEE) enhances the usability of Sentinel-2 imagery for various applications, including land cover classification, vegetation and environmental monitoring, and change detection.

-Tasks:
+# Tasks
-Access GEE's Python API.
-Filter satellite images by AOI and date.
-Sort images by cloud coverage within the AOI.
+Access GEE's Python API
+Filter satellite images by AOI and date
+Sort images by cloud coverage within the AOI
 Provide a Jupyter Notebook with the code.
-Documentation.
+Documentation

-Table of Contents
+# Table of Contents
 Existing Classifications for Cloud Coverage
 How Current Algorithms work
 Project Setup